CumulusNetworks/docs/content/cumulus-netq-52/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 Run the upgrade command on your master node and specify the following within the command itself:

-- The tarball of the latest NetQ release.
+- The path to the tarball of the latest NetQ release.
 This command upgrades NetQ to the release specified in the command.
 - The passwords for the read-write user (`rw-password`) and the read-only user (`ro-password`)
 - The `/home/nvidia/nvl-cluster-config.json` file